- Location: Idaho

 CDL holders, take note that you cannot extend any hazardous materials endorsements.

 While you're at it, go ahead and check all registration expiration dates on your motor vehicles.
 If they fall during your time away, you can renew registrations for all your vehicles before your deployment.
 However, registrations cannot be extended.

 The State of Idaho allows you to take care of this detail up to 12 months in advance.
-You can renew registrations for one or two years.
+You can renew registrations for 1 year or two years.

 To renew, send the appropriate fees to your county assessor's office.
 Fees vary, so you can contact them to verify.

 If your county offers an online service to take care of registration renewal, you are in luck.
 All you need is your renewal postcard, a credit card (either MasterCard, Visa, or Discover), and your billing address.
-Fees vary depending on your county, and all online renewals add a convenience charge of $1.
+Fees vary depending on your county, and all online renewals add a convenience charge..